EMPAT94/Notes/python/basics.md

 - Basics

-  - Strong and dynamic typing
+  - Strong (no automatic casting) and dynamic (infered from values at runtime) typing
   - Interpreted but can also by compiled
   - Object oriented but can use functional style
   - Scope by indentation (no brackets and semicolons)